Healthcare Science (Life Sciences)

 Applicants on Access Programmes:

-120 UCAS tariff points from an Access to Higher Education Diploma - Science subject required.
-Must include a minimum of 12 credits of Chemistry at minimum Distinction.
+122 UCAS tariff points.
+Applicants must be studying an Access to Higher Education Diploma in a Science subject and achieve a minimum of 12 credits of Biology or Chemistry at Distinction.

 Plus minimum of: